DATA606Project-TeamS/CapstoneProject-ObesityandML/README.md

 1. Which variables are risk factors related to obesity/overweight?<br/>
 2. What are the correlations between different risk factors and BMI?<br/>
     - Is mental health an important factor that correlates with obesity/overweight?<br/>
-3. Which machine learning model can classify and conduct regression of the dataset?<br/>
+3. Which machine learning model can accurately classify the dataset?<br/>

 ## Approach
 - Conduct EDA to find the relationship of different factors and produce visualizations. <br/>